March 2, 2016

 - Society for Integrative and Comparative Biology

-AIBS' Interim Co-Executive Director Dr. Robert Gropp discusses open data issues, including an initiative to create an IsoBank, in a BioScience editorial.
+AIBS' Executive Director Dr. Robert Gropp discusses open data issues, including an initiative to create an IsoBank, in a BioScience editorial.
 Read the editorial.

 AIBS Director of Publications, Dr. Timothy Beardsley, shares ideas on "How to Surf the Big Data Wave" in a BioScience editorial.